Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Best Hotels & Hostels in Otavalo

-Otavalo Market Tour
+Otavalo Market Tours

 Because of Otavalo’s proximity to Quito, many tour companies offer half-day or full-day Otavalo Ecuador market tours with private transportation from Quito to Otavalo and back.

 While these trips are most popular on Saturdays because the market is the largest, they can be arranged throughout the week as well.
+Tours from Quito to Otavalo are great options if you’re looking for the convenience of avoiding public transport and the ease of not having to plan ahead.

-Small Group Tour from Quito
+Best Otavalo Market Tour from Quito

 With this day tour of Otavalo, you’ll have the option of transportation back to Quito, or sticking around in Otavalo and traveling on from there.

-Private Tour from Quito
+Private Otavalo Market Tour from Quito

 otavalo textiles

-What To Get at the Otavalo Market
+What To Buy at the Otavalo Market

 Clothes

-Another favorite transformation of the famous Otavalo textiles, clothing makes up a lot of the products for sale as well.
+Another favorite transformation of the famous Otavalo textiles, clothing makes up a lot of the products for sale at the Otavalo Market.
 Alpaca sweaters and scarves are favorites and come in plenty of patterns, as do hats, ponchos, and more.
+You’ll find everything from stylish and modern sweaters to indigenous embroidered tops here.

 Bags

 Purses and duffel bags are popular choices from the Otavalo market as well, and come in everything from carefully crafted wool and leather purses and backpacks to inexpensive satchels and duffels made from patterned cotton weaves.
+This is a favorite way to take some of the famous Otavalo textiles home with you.

 Jewelry